CF-Cat-Boy/mintify/index.md

 * Anything &ndash; and i mean *anything* &ndash; is better than chromeOS.

-You can expect to have your chromebook back ~1-2 days after giving it to me to Mintify.
+You can expect to have your chromebook back ~~~1-2 days~~ ~0.5-1 days after giving it to me to Mintify.